FAQ PhD Programme in Economics

-A: Yes, and the test result should be sent directly to the department (school code: 0247; department code: 1801).
+A: No, but we strongly recommend foreign applicants to take the GRE test and ensure that the test result is sent directly to the department (school code: 0247; department code: 1801).

 Q: Does it make any difference if I use the GRE or GMAT scores when applying for the PhD programme?

-A: Yes, you should take the mandatory GRE test and ensure that the test result is sent directly to the department.
+A: Yes, we prefer that you take the GRE test and ensure that the test result is sent directly to the department.

 Q: What are the cut-off GRE scores for admission to the PhD programme?